 Learning Download: How to Grow Sage

-Planting: Plant the seeds or cuttings indoors up to 10 weeks before the last frost.
+Sage can be grown from seeds, but it is easier to start the plant from cuttings.
+Plant the seeds or cuttings indoors up to 10 weeks before the last frost.
 Plant outdoors up to two weeks before the last frost and leave 30 inches between the seeds or cuttings when planting.
 Sage does well when planted near cabbage, carrots and rosemary, but do not plant sage near cucumbers.

-Fertilizer: Twice during its growing season, side dress the plant with compost or a compost tea, especially if the plant is grown in a container.
+Twice during its growing season, side dress the plant with compost or a compost tea, especially if the plant is grown in a container.
 This replaces the nutrients in the soil.
 Sage doesn’t require any other fertilizer.

 Where to buy sage seeds:

 you can find sage seeds at Urban Farmer.